Vinayakteli22/QuoteCraft/README.md

 - **Dynamic Quote Fetching**: Fetches motivational quotes from an API in real-time.
 - **Minimalist UI**: A clean and intuitive user interface designed with Material Design principles.
 - **Engaging Animations**: Smooth animations powered by Lottie for a professional and interactive experience.
-- **Shareable Quotes**: Easily share your favorite quotes with others.
+- **Shareable Quotes**: Effortlessly share your favorite quotes with others.
+The app allows you to share quotes directly on social media platforms or with your friends and family.
 - **Optimized Performance**: Lightweight APK with ProGuard and resource shrinking.

 ---